apache/streampipes/installer/compose/README.md

 Here are some first steps in case you want to contribute:
 * Subscribe to our dev mailing list [dev-subscribe@streampipes.apache.org](dev-subscribe@streampipes.apache.org)
 * Send an email, tell us about your interests and which parts of StreamPipes you'd like to contribute (e.g., core or UI)!
-* Ask for a mentor who helps you understanding the code base and guides you through the first setup steps
+* Ask for a mentor who helps you to understand the code base and guides you through the first setup steps
-* Find an issue in our [Jira](https://issues.apache.org/jira/projects/STREAMPIPES) which is tagged with a _newbie_ tag
+* Find an issue on [GitHub](https://github.com/apache/streampipes/issues). which is tagged with a _good first issue_ tag
 * Have a look at our developer wiki at [https://cwiki.apache.org/confluence/display/STREAMPIPES](https://cwiki.apache.org/confluence/display/STREAMPIPES) to learn more about StreamPipes development.

 Have fun!